mongodb/mongo-python-driver/doc/installation.rst

 ~~~~~~~~~~~~~~

 For Python 3.5 and newer install Visual Studio 2015.
 For Python 3.4
 install Visual Studio 2010.
-For Python 2.6 and 2.7 install Visual Studio
-2008, or the Microsoft Visual C++ Compiler for Python 2.7.
-You must use the
+You must use the full version of Visual Studio
-full version of Visual Studio 2010 or 2008 as Visual C++ Express does not
+2010 as Visual C++ Express does not provide 64-bit compilers.
+Make sure that
-provide 64-bit compilers.
-Make sure that you check the "x64 Compilers and
-Tools" option under Visual C++.
+you check the "x64 Compilers and Tools" option under Visual C++.
+For Python 2.6
+and 2.7 install the `Microsoft Visual C++ Compiler for Python 2.7`_.

 32-bit Windows
 ~~~~~~~~~~~~~~